Advocacy and Public Policy

 The Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA) became effective in 2006 and governs how the eight major food allergens – milk, egg, peanut, tree nuts, soy, wheat, fish and crustacean shellfish – are represented on packaged foods in the United States.
 Sesame is not recognized as a major food allergen in the United States, unlike Canada, the European Union, Israel, Australia, New Zealand and many others.

-In 2016, a report by the National Academy of Sciences recommended that sesame be listed as a major food allergen and identified on food labels.
+In 2016, a report by the National Academy of Medicine recommended that sesame be listed as a major food allergen and identified on food labels.

 While allergen avoidance is the key to managing a food allergy, successful avoidance requires individuals to have accurate information on the ingredients and possible allergenic contaminants in food labeling.